- Prayer and Worship

 For over a decade, the United States Conference of Catholic Bishops (USCCB) has been a national leader in advocacy and education to eradicate sex and labor trafficking.
 For six years, USCCB and our partners provided intensive case management services to victims of human trafficking, assisting more than 2,232 survivors of trafficking and over 500 of their family members.
 Currently, we are concentrating our efforts on training and technical assistance so that victims can be identified and brought into safety.
 Hopefully one day, we can eradicate the horrible crime of modern day slavery.

 Help us in our fight against human trafficking by making a contribution.
 If in New York, Florida, or the District of Columbia, donate online.
-If in another state, please go to the National Catholic Fund for Migration and Refugee Services.
+If in another state, please go to the Catholic Fund against Human Trafficking.

 Be Part of the Solution.